makeruniverse/docs/docs/studios/hardware-studio.md

-Our Hardware Studio is a setup of three rooms in House K that allow you to print, cut, drill, solder, and model hardware objects.
+Our Hardware Studio in House K allows you to model, print, cut, drill, solder, and glue hardware objects.

 ## Plotter